Camp Lejeune Birth Defects

 • Neural tube birth defects (spina bifida and anencephaly)

-• Oral cleft defects (including cleft lip)
+• Oral cleft defects (cleft lip and cleft palate)

 While there may not be a solid understanding of the true extent of harm done, military and civilian personnel who lived or worked at the base are all too familiar with Camp Lejeune birth defects.